ripred/Bang/README.md

 <!-- &#160; -->
 ___
-## Using ArduinoCLI in your Arduino sketches
+## Using Bang in your Arduino sketches

-To use ArduinoCLI in your sketches, simply use `Serial.println( "!command" )` to send the command to the USB (COM) port used by your Arduino.
+To use Bang in your sketches, simply use `Serial.println( "!command" )` to send the command to the USB (COM) port used by your Arduino.

 For example, to tell the host to echo a string to the display you could issue the call:

 `Serial.println("!echo 'hello, arduino!'");`

-**If you want to be able to use the Serial monitor separately from using ArduinoCLI** then you will need to connect an FTDI USB-ttl adapter to your Arduino and specify its COM port in the arduino_exec.py source file instead of the port that your Arduino uses.
+**If you want to be able to use the Serial monitor separately from using Bang** then you will need to connect an FTDI USB-ttl adapter to your Arduino and specify its COM port in the arduino_exec.py source file instead of the port that your Arduino uses.
 Most of the example sketches show the use of an FTDI USB-ttl adapter in their source.
 You do not *have* to use an FTDI adapter unless you want to continue to use the Serial monitor while the sketch is running.

 <!-- &#160; -->
 ___
-## The Future Uses of ArduinoCLI
+## The Future Uses of Bang

 The following are some of the ideas I have had that this technique can be used for: